-10 Things to Do in Duluth Over the Winter Holidays
+10 Best Things to Do in Duluth Over the Winter Holidays with Kids & Family

 This dazzling outdoor light display draws thousands each holiday season to Bayfront Festival Park in Duluth.
 Originally conceived on private property outside the city, the event quickly outgrew its owner’s space with busloads of tourists coming by to enjoy visits with Santa, live entertainment, hot drinks, marshmallow roasts and an ever-growing collection of holiday lights.

 All of that can still be found at Bentleyville’s digs in Duluth – plus the nation’s tallest Christmas tree! – if you’re willing to bundle up the family on a cold winter night.
 Definitely one of the most “feeling Minnesota” moments of our year.
 The lights are on mid-Nov through Christmas; admission and all activities are FREE or what you care to donate.
-Parking in the lot is $5 per vehicle or hitch a round-trip ride on the North Shore Scenic Railroad ($7/pp), departing from Fitger’s downtown.
+Parking in the lot is $10 per vehicle.
+Unfortunately, it won’t be possible to hitch a round-trip ride on the North Shore Scenic Railroad ($7/pp), departing from Fitger’s downtown, in 2021.
+If you are staying at one of the Duluth area hotels, be sure to check if there is a shuttle that will transport your family to the park; often this is a free service during the holiday season.

 A visit to the Duluth Children’s Museum has been a cozy winter tradition for our family dating back to the days when it was housed alongside the locomotives in the historic Duluth Depot.
 We do miss our “twofer” and climbing on the trains, but there is much to love about the new(er) location in the Lincoln Park neighborhood.
 While some of the exhibits rotate during the year (please don’t base your trip solely on my family photos) you can bet there are permanent playthings as well for kids up to about age 10.
 My own kids count the children’s theater, complete with costumes, props and a soundtrack; a mock-up iron ore boat and STEM stations among their favorites.
-Open Tues-Sun, $9/pp over age 2.
+Open Tues-Sun, $5/pp over age 2 (yes, this is a lower price than in years past!
+A great deal for hours of play.)

 Get FREE Admission to Duluth Children’s Museum: